conrad619/rakwireless-docs/docs/Product-Categories/WisTrio/RAK5010/Quickstart/README.md

 ### Bluetooth Connection Modes

 There are three BLE modes in RAK5010 from the firmware V3.0.0.6 on, the **Peripheral Mode**, the **Central Mode** and the **Beacon Scan Mode**.
-You can change the work mode of RAK5010’s BLE using this command provided below which is defined [here](/Product-Categories/WisTrio/RAK5010/Quickstart/#at-commands-for-rak5010-wistrio-nb-iot-tracker)
+You can change the work mode of RAK5010’s BLE using this command provided in the [AT Commands for RAK5010 WisTrio NB-IoT Tracker](/Product-Categories/WisTrio/RAK5010/Quickstart/#at-commands-for-rak5010-wistrio-nb-iot-tracker) section.

 ```sh
 at+set_config=ble:work_mode:X:Y